cmkobel/CompareM2/README.md

 ##### A bit more advanced controls

-  - Run analyses that are relevant to metagenomes only:
+  - Run analyses that are relevant to metagenomic assemblies only (as opposed to isolates):

     ```bash
     asscom2 --until meta